 From Sunday 3rd October 2021 to the end of March 2022 we will be concentrating solely on harvesting one coupe (i.e. one area) through coppicing hazel and thinning birch trees.

 We are developing a training programme around woodland and countryside skills.

-Our next Hedgelaying course will run over the weekend of Saturday 28th and Sunday 29th November 2019 near to Brampton Bryan on the Shropshire / Herefordshire border and will cost £150 per person.
+Our last Hedgelaying course ran over the weekend of Saturday 28th and Sunday 29th November 2019 near to Brampton Bryan on the Shropshire / Herefordshire border and cost £150 per person.
 Course Outline – Hedgelaying November 2020

 Our Introduction to Woodland Management course is for those who would like to know more about the traditional management of small woodlands and sustainable woodland products such as firewood.
 Day 1 of the training is classroom based and introduces participants to the theory of woodland management, giving them a greater appreciation of how we can utilise woodlands for the sustainable growth of products whilst protecting and enhancing biodiversity.
 Days 2 and 3 are woodland based and focus on practical training in how to select trees for felling, how to safely fell small trees using hand tools, how to extract and season wood and how to process wood into products such as logs.